macks22/compilers/hw3/README.md

 1. Scoping
     -   a scope will be represented by a symbol table
+        +   a symbol table will basically be a hash table
         +   a symbol is a string identifier; these serve as hash table keys
         +   the values indexed by symbols are structs
         +   each struct contains the token, type, and value
-        +   the underlying table will be a 2D lookup table built on a dynamic 1D array
-        +   2 hash tables will be used in addition in order to index into the table by strings; one for row index and one for column.
     -   the global scope will be represented by the symbol table on the bottom of the stack
-    -   other levels of scope will be represented by subsequent structs on the stack
+    -   other levels of scope will be represented by subsequent symbol tables on the stack.
         +   the top-most scope will be the local scope
 2. Type Checking
     -   type checking is relatively straightforward given the above data